 Returning to Professional Wrestling in the Late 80s

 The late 1980s was a great time to be watching professional wrestling.
-I had recently returned from a year abroad and finally signed up for TV cable service.
+I had recently returned from a year abroad and finally signed up for a TV cable service.
 On one Saturday evening while channel surfing, I came upon a very exciting wrestling match.
 It had been 30 years since I had watched anything so spectacular.
-Although I can't remember who the grapplers in the ring were, I was hooked on professional wrestling again for the next four years.
+Although I can't remember who the grapplers in the ring were, I was addicted to professional wrestling again for the next four years.
 While recalling the wrestling and wrestlers that I knew as a boy in the 50s, my purpose in this article is to first point out the main differences between professional wrestling in the 50s with that of wrestling in the late 80s.
 Next, I will highlight two of my top World Wrestling Federation (WWF) icons of the late 80s: Randy Savage and Hulk Hogan.

 Top Wrestlers of the Late 80s

 During the late1980s, I would watch WWF performances promoted by Vince McMahon about two nights a week.
 Some of my favorite wrestlers included Jake "The Snake" Roberts and Andre "The Giant."
 I loved how Jake put his python on vanquished opponents, and Andre was so amazing with his size.

 The matches of George "The Animal" Steele, Ricky Dragon Steamboat, Junkyard Dog, and Rowdy Roddy Piper were also enjoyable to view.
 How I delighted in seeing Rowdy Roddy Piper put the sleeper hold vintage Vern Gagne on his foes.
 My two favorite wrestling icons, however, were Randy Savage and Hulk Hogan who I highlight next.

 How Was WWF Action in the Late 80s Different from the 50s Wrestling?